Tony K.Y. Lim, Ph.D.

 srIκBα-Smad7-SOCS1

-Development of a microplate assay for longitudinal monitoring of self-amplifying RNA translational control and cell number.
-(BioTracker = cell number, EGFP = cap-independent saRNA expression, mScarlet3 = cap-dependent saRNA expression)
+(BioTracker = cell number, EGFP = cap-independent transgene expression, mScarlet3 = cap-dependent transgene expression)

 This assay uses the Odyssey M plate imager.
 Spectral unmixing software for EGFP and mScarlet3 was coded by Dr. Larissa Ferguson and can be found here: